Biography

 Since 1974, Ronald Burgess had provided several contributions to the Centre for Policy Studies at the request of Sir Keith Joseph, and in early 1979, Joseph wrote to Burgess with a request for proposals on taxation, output and employment.
 It was widely anticipated that Keith Joseph might become Chancellor of the Exchequer in the near future.
 The final paper was delivered on the day of the 1979 General Election.
 In the event, Sir Keith Joseph did not become Chancellor but was appointed as Secretary of State for Industry.
 He was, however a member of the Cabinet Economic Committee, and was able to put forward the arguments advanced by Burgess.
 (An unexpected outcome of these conversations was the realisation that Sir Keith Joseph had also been present at the Battle of Monte Cassino, and that he and Ronald Burgess knew each other’s radio call-signs.)

 There followed some months of exchanges and discussions with the permanent advisory service, but by this time Sir Keith was out of favour with the powerful monetarist faction in the Thatcher government.
 The discussions came to an end with a memo from the Treasury to the Cabinet Economic Committee stating that whilst the advisors accepted the arguments in principle, they could not make any recommendation, as the Treasury model was weak on the supply side.
 Monetarist thinking had become established, and offered the government a more convincing policy recommendation.
+This turn of events gave rise to a series of ESA research seminars aimed at developing the theoretical basis for economic stability.
+It would then be possible to return to the original challenge of a more fundamental reform of the principles of public finance.

 Major contribution to economics